11 Predictive modelling and machine learning

 (Click here to go to the solution.)

-What makes kNN appealing is that it doesn’t require a complicated model - instead, we simply compare observations to each other.
-A major downside is that we have to compute the distance between each new observations and all observations in the training data, which can be time-consuming if you have large datasets.
+What makes kNN appealing is that it doesn’t require a complicated model; instead, we simply compare observations to each other.
+A major downside is that we have to compute the distance between each new observation and all observations in the training data, which can be time-consuming if you have large datasets.
 Moreover, we consequently have to store the training data indefinitely, as it is used each time we use the model for prediction.
-This can cause problems e.g. if the data are of a kind that falls under the European GDPR regulation, which limits how long data can be stored, and for what purpose.
+This can cause problems, e.g., if the data are of a kind that falls under the European General Data Protection Regulation (GDPR), which limits how long data can be stored, and for what purpose.

 A common choice of distance measure, which is the default when we set method = "knn" in train, is the common Euclidean distance.
 We need to take care to standardise our variables before using it, as variables with a high variance otherwise automatically will contribute more to the Euclidean distance.
 Unlike in regularised regression, caret does not do this for us.
 Instead, we must provide the argument preProcess = c("center", "scale") to train.

 An important choice in kNN is what value to use for the parameter \(k\).
-If \(k\) is too small, we use too little information, and if \(k\) is to large, the classifier will become prone to classify all observations as belonging to the most common class in the training data. \(k\) is usually chosen using cross-validation or bootstrapping.
-To have caret find a good choice of \(k\) for us (like we did with \(\lambda\) in regularised regression models), we use the argument tuneLength in train, e.g. tuneLength = 15 to try 15 different values of \(k\).
+If \(k\) is too small, we use too little information, and if \(k\) is too large, the classifier will become prone to classify all observations as belonging to the most common class in the training data. \(k\) is usually chosen using cross-validation or bootstrapping.
+To have caret find a good choice of \(k\) for us (as we did with \(\lambda\) in regularised regression models), we use the argument tuneLength in train, e.g., tuneLength = 15 to try 15 different values of \(k\).

 By now, I think you’ve seen enough examples of how to fit models in caret that you can figure out how to fit a model with knn on your own (using the information above, of course).
 In the next exercise, you will give kNN a go, using the wine data.